-You sneeze or your friend makes you laugh the way that only she can, and you leak a little urine.
-It can be a common occurrence for some and is called stress urinary incontinence (SUI).
+Incontinence means releasing urine when you don’t mean to, and it’s a common problem.
+You sneeze, your friend makes you laugh the way that only she can, or you have a sudden urge, and before you know it, a little pee leaks out.
 The first time it happens, it may surprise and embarrass you.
-However, it is nothing to be stressed about.
+However, it’s nothing to be stressed about.
 It can be treated.

-- Loss of strength in the pelvic floor muscles – the muscles you squeeze when trying to keep urine from passing.
+- Loss of strength in the pelvic floor muscles – the muscles you squeeze to keep from urinating.

 - Loss of strength of the connective tissue, which supports the urethra and lower bladder – the connective tissue that keeps the urethra and bladder in the correct position.